OS2iot/OS2iot-docs/source/software-architecture/software-architecture.rst

 |image2|

-As the message broker, Kafka is used.
+Kafka is used as the internal message broker.
 Furthermore ZooKeeper is used to manage it.
 We deploy both as separate docker containers as part of our docker-compose for development and to Kubernetes (via.
 Helm).
 All the processing will be done by stateless functions, the data we pass on the